-As if bath salts weren't bad enough, there's another nightmare drug on the loose that produces eerily similar results in its users -- namely murderous rage, inhuman strength, and a penchant for chewing on people's faces.
-It's called flakka, and it's pretty god-damned awful.
+As if bath salts weren't bad enough!
+This nightmare drug isn't just real, it produces results similar to bath salts in its users -- namely murderous rage, inhuman strength, and a penchant for chewing on people's faces.
+Flakka is pretty goddamned awful.

 Here's everything you need to know: